The density structure of supersonic self-gravitating turbulence: Conclusions

-\item The gravity dominated part of the PDF is characterised by gas with local virial parameter $\alphavir<1$ (in agreement with observational results of \citealt{Chen2018, Chen2019}).
+We note that the analytical model of \citet{Jaupart2020} includes a lognormal with two power law tails: a first transient PL with a steep slope ($\sim2$) covering the density range over which gravity strongly affects turbulent acceleration, and a second PL with an index of index of $\sim1.5$ representing gravity-dominated dynamics. \citet{Jaupart2020} predict that the second PL tail moves steadily to lower densities, ultimately replacing most of the first power law after about a free-fall time.
+However, our two PLs differ from theirs: our first PL covers roughly the same density range over which they fit two PLs, and has a slope $\alpha_{\rm g}$ between 1.5 and 2, i.e., intermediate between the slopes of their two proposed PLs.
+By contrast our second PL appears at much higher density and corresponds to rotationally-supported material.
+It is only visible in simulations that at least marginally resolve disc (Appendix~\ref{sec:AppendixdiscSizeResCrit}), which the simulations used by \citealt{Jaupart2020} do not. \item The gravity dominated part of the PDF is characterised by gas with local virial parameter $\alphavir<1$ (in agreement with observational results of \citealt{Chen2018, Chen2019}).
 This is a result of stellar gravity being more important as we go from $\sg$, the log density at which gravity becomes dominant and where gas self-gravity and stellar gravity are about equally important, to $\sd$, the log density at which rotational support becomes dominant, where only stellar gravity is relevant.
-At densities above $\sd$ rotational support kicks in, leaving $\alphavir\sim1$, and the morphology becomes disc-like. \item The width of the LN part of the PDF obeys increases with Mach number, and scale at which the LN gives way to a gravity-dominated PL increases with both Mach number and virial parameter.
+At densities above $\sd$ rotational support kicks in, leaving $\alphavir\sim1$, and the morphology becomes disc-like. \item The width of the LN part of the PDF increases with Mach number, and scale at which the LN gives way to a gravity-dominated PL increases with both Mach number and virial parameter.
 The rates of increase are consistent with prior theoretical predictions, provided we make one substantial modification to these models: self-gravitating turbulence is significantly more compressive than turbulence driven with a natural mix of modes, which has the effect of increasing both the LN width and the transition density.
 Models predicting these two parameters yield reasonably accurate results only if we set the turbulence-driving parameter $b$ that appears in them to a value close to that expected for purely compressive turbulence, rather than one that reflects the properties of the turbulence that is intially present at the onset of star formation. \item We show that the disc formation scale, and its variation with Mach number and virial parameter, can be understood as arising from the characteristic amount of angular momentum at the sonic scale of the turbulence. \end{enumerate}

 We therefore conclude that in a turbulent self-gravitating medium, the nature of gas flows are captured in the shape of the density PDF and that a LN+2PL model can be used to describe this density PDF well.
 With the help of this model, we can determine the effects of the molecular cloud properties on the density PDF, a necessary step toward formulating a predictive theory of star formation.
 However, we caution that we have not yet included the effects of stellar feedback or magnetic fields, which would likely modify the functional form of the PDF.
 We leave these steps to future work, and caution against applying the conclusions of our study directly to observed molecular clouds until we are able to carry them out.